wandb/weave/weave/docs/ClickhouseCallsQueryPerformanceAnalysis.md

 # 2. Goal(s)
 I set out to focus on solving 2 problems:

-1. Even after converting to streaming, moving pagination, sorting & filters to the backend, and implementing predicate pushdown, a number of simple queries are still taking longer than expected.
-We should characterize why this is happening and take steps to improve it.
-With new features like Call Deletion, Call Display Names, and Feedback, these queries are only going to get more complicated and slower.
+1. Even after converting to streaming, moving pagination, sorting & filters to the backend, and implementing predicate pushdown, **a number of simple queries are still taking longer than expected.** We should characterize why this is happening and take steps to improve it.
+With new features like Call Deletion, Call Display Names, and Feedback, these **queries are only going to get more complicated and slower.**
-2. One of the last "features" missing to complete the core API is filtering / sorting "through" references.
-We will discuss what this means later, but the query mechanics and implementation to achieve this calls the entire call schema & query layer into question.
+2. One of the last "features" missing to complete the core API **is filtering / sorting "through" references.** We will discuss what this means later, but the query mechanics and implementation to achieve this calls the entire call schema & query layer into question.
 Given that these problems are so closely related, it is appropriate to consider them together.

 ## 2.1.
 Motivating Example
-This is our current query for the homepage, which for Chris' project (limit=100) has the following characteristics:
+This is our current query for the homepage, which for Chris' project (limit=100) has the following characteristics (we discuss the concepts of "parts" and "granules" in later sections):
 * Elapsed: 0.309s
 * Read: 210,695 rows (105.40 MB)
 * Parts: 14/16